 - scancel job <id>

-Your home folder is /home/<username>, is shared across the network and is the same folder on all the nodes.
+Your home folder is /home/<username> (limits to 750GM), is shared across the network and is the same folder on all the nodes.

 Note: Although using SSH via a command shell (on Windows, Linux or Mac) is possible, you may want to take advantage of free graphical clients such as MobaXterm which also provides an SFTP file explorer to enable easy to use drag-and-drop file transfer to and from the server.